minus5/examples-services/README.md

 <img src="./images/small_vs_large.png" height=300/>

-### Quick-fixes and technical debt
+### Technical debt

-Very interesting side-effect of decoupling is that it becomes **a bit harder to introduce quick-fixes** that cross cut along multiple services (it is harder to introduce coupling).
-The only interface that service has is strictly defined (in his communication API) which makes it harder to violate.
-For example, one service cannot just reach out to another's service database; that communication must be explicitly defined.
+Decoupling of services make **quick-fixes** a bit **harder**.
+The only interface service has is strictly defined which makes it harder to violate.
+One service cannot just reach out to another's service data storage; that communication must be explicitly defined.

-From a business point of view it is very nice to have ocasional quick-fix and leave the actual full-size fixes for later.
-Unfortunately, such full-size fixes usually quickly fall out of focus since everything seems to work nicely and there is no evident business reason to do them.
-This slowly **accumulates technical debt** which can be very harmful (for business!) in the long run.
+From a business point of view it is very nice to have ocasional quick-fix and to leave the actual full-size fixes for later.
+Such full-size fixes tend to fall out of focus since everything seems to work nicely and there is no evident business reason to do them.
+This slowly **accumulates technical debt** which can be very harmful for business in the long run.

 So there is a cute tradeoff between being able to change things now or later.